-Sites, Rotations, and Continuity Clinic
+Clinical Rotations and Continuity Clinic

 No shift is longer than 16 hours for any member of the team and there is always a senior resident (either the R2 or R3) to lead the team during the day.
 Discharge planners are assigned to each team, which is very helpful.

 The majority of patients admitted on this service come through our very busy Emergency Department, but we also get tertiary referrals from other hospitals in the Central Valley and Northern California areas.
-The supervising faculty for this rotation are primarily hospitalists and general internists who are very experienced at inpatient care.
+The supervising faculty are primarily hospitalists and general internists who are very experienced at inpatient care.
 They are wonderful clinical mentors and great role models of clinician-educators.

 UC Davis is one of only 41 nationally recognized National Cancer Institute Comprehensive Cancer Centers.
 The inpatient Heme-Onc service cares for patients seen at the Cancer Center as well as those admitted through the ER with new cancer diagnoses or complications of cancer.
 For educational reasons, interns do not care for our bone marrow transplant patients or routine chemotherapy patients.
 These are handled by the fellows and faculty separately.

 This service is staffed by 4 interns, 2 Heme-Onc fellows, 1 hospitalist attending and 1 Hematology-Oncology attending.
 The interns share admissions daily until 5 PM.
 There is no overnight call, as patients are covered by the UC Night Float intern.
 There is a separate teaching attending that teaches a didactic curriculum through seminar sessions each week.

 All interns do 1-2 weeks of night float, where they cross-cover on UC floor patients on the medicine and hematology-oncology services.
 They have on-site backup from more senior IM residents on ICU, Cardiology and General Medicine services, in addition to phone back-up from fellows and attendings.